Other Exercises

 Fill In the blanks, then press Score to check your answers

-Well, my daddy home when I was three,
+Well, my daddy left home when I was three,

-and he didn't leave to ma and me,
+and he didn't leave much to ma and me,

-this ole and an bottle of booze.
+Just this ole guitar and an empty bottle of booze.

-Now I don't blame him 'cause he ran and hid,
+Now I don't him 'cause he ran and hid,

-But the meanest thing he ever did,
+But the thing that he ever did,

 Was before he left he went and named me Sue.

-Well, he musta thought that it was a joke,
+Well, he musta thought that it was quite a joke,

-Seems I had to my whole life through.
+Seems I had to fight my whole life through.

-Some gal would giggle and I'd get red,
+Some gal giggle and I'd get red,

-And some guy'd and I'd bust his head,
+And some guy'd laugh and I'd bust his head,

-I'll tell ya, ain't easy for a boy named Sue.
+I'll tell ya, life ain't easy for a boy named Sue.

 I grew up quick and I grew up mean,

-My fist got hard and my got keen,
+My got hard and my got keen,

-I roamed from town to town to my shame.
+I to to hide my shame.

 But I made me a vow to the moon and stars,